GSkouroupathis/tabnabtor/README.md

 ===
 - Implements Tabnabbing (check out http://www.azarask.in/blog/post/a-new-type-of-phishing-attack/)
   By importing the app files into an HTML page.
+- Decides which website the victim visits more often so that its counterfeit can be constructed.

 What is also does
 ===